-"Wherefore the Lord said," — now listen to this — "'Forasmuch as this people draws near to me with their mouth, and with their lips do they honor Me, but have removed their heart from Me, and their fear toward Me is taught by the precepts of men.'"
+Isaiah 29:13 Wherefore the Lord said [now listen to this], 'Forasmuch as this people draws near to me with their mouth, and with their lips do they honor Me, but have removed their heart from Me, and their fear toward Me is taught by the precepts of men.'

 In other words, their concepts of God did not come from the Bible.
-It did not come from their experience with Him on a one on one basis.
+It did not come from their experience with Him on a one-on-one basis.
 It came from other men's concepts of God.

 And, were we there, we would have done the same!
 They had reduced the glory of the Lord to the glory of a corruptible man, and they served God in the image that they had created, and not His true image!

-It was Idolatry.
+It was idolatry.
 Their concept of God was an idol.

 Now all of us are guilty of this, because none of us has really known God!
 Thus, we must come to fear Him, and we will come to fear Him as we come to know Him.

-"O God, You have taught me from my youth.
+Psalm 71:17-19 O God, You have taught me from my youth.
 Hitherto have I declared Your wondrous works.
-(18) When also I am old and gray headed, O God, forsake me not until I have shown Your strength unto this generation, and Your power to everyone that is to come.
-(19) Your righteousness also, O God, is very high.
+When also I am old and gray headed, O God, forsake me not until I have shown Your strength unto this generation, and Your power to everyone that is to come.
+Your righteousness also, O God, is very high.
 Who has done great things?
-O God, who is like unto You?"
+O God, who is like unto You?

-The answer to that is NOBODY!
+The answer to that is nobody!
 This is why any conception of God that is not drawn from actual contact with Him is going to be an idol.

 You know, Adam and Eve, right from the beginning, disrespected God.
 They even saw God with their own eyes!
-But, where was His honor when His counsel was rejected in the acceptance of the Serpent's advice?
+But, where was His honor when His counsel was rejected in the acceptance of the serpent's advice?

-It was futile, sheer intellectual vanity for Adam and Eve to think that they could be like God — this is what the serpent sold them on—that they could be like God apart from God!
+It was futile, sheer intellectual vanity for Adam and Eve to think that they could be like God.
+This is what the serpent sold them on—that they could be like God apart from God!
 Adam reduced God down to the level of a mere man whose counsel was no better than anybody else's.
 Where was the fear?
 Where was a honoring shown by obedience?

-Here's another example: How about Israel coming out of Egypt?
+Here is another example: How about Israel coming out of Egypt?
 They knew that the God of Moses was the God who released them from their bondage.

-In the Song of Moses, Exodus 15, it says,
+In the Song of Moses, it says,

-"(1) Then sang Moses and the children of Israel this song unto the Lord and spake saying, 'I will sing unto the Lord for He has triumphed gloriously.
-The horse and his rider has he thrown into the sea.
-(2) The Lord is my strength and song, and He has become my salvation.
-He is my God and I will prepare Him a habitation.
-My Father's God, and I will exalt Him...'"
-(10) "You did blow with your wind, the sea covered them.
-They sank as lead in the mighty waters..."
-(14) "The people shall hear and be afraid.
+Exodus 15:14-17 "The people shall hear and be afraid.
 Sorrows shall take hold of the inhabitants of Palestina.
-(15) Then the Dukes of Edom shall be amazed, and the mighty men of Moab, trembling, shall take hold upon them.
+Then the dukes of Edom shall be amazed, and the mighty men of Moab, trembling, shall take hold upon them.
 And all the inhabitants of Canaan shall melt away.
-(16) Fear and dread shall fall upon them.
+Fear and dread shall fall upon them.
 By the greatness of your Arm shall they be as still as a stone 'till your people pass over.
 O Lord, 'till the people pass over which You have purchased.
-(17) You shall bring them in, and plant them in the mount of your inheritance in the place, O Lord, which You have made to dwell in the Sanctuary, O Lord, which Your hands have established."
+You shall bring them in, and plant them in the mount of your inheritance in the place, O Lord, which You have made to dwell in the Sanctuary, O Lord, which Your hands have established."